Amazon S3 Storage Classes Explained

 Backup to Amazon S3 with MSP360

 In MSP360, we have developed an endpoint backup solution for managed service providers and standalone users.
-Both MSP360 Managed Backup and MSP360 Backup Standalone support backup to Amazon S3 and all of its classes.
+Both MSP360 Managed Backup and CloudBerry Backup support backup to Amazon S3 and all of its classes.

 Backup to Any Amazon S3 Class